Cowley County Community College logo

 1952

-First classes held in a dedicated college building.
+ACJC held its first classes in a dedicated college building.

 1965

-Renamed Cowley County Community College and Vocational-Technical School.
+Renamed Cowley County Community College and Vocational-Technical School (CCCC).

 1967

-Elected board of trustees assumed control of college operations.
+Elected board of trustees assumed control of college operations; Paul Johnson appointed first president.

 1968

-Gwendel A. "Gwen" Nelson appointed president, beginning major expansion.
+Gwendel A. "Gwen" Nelson appointed president, initiating a major expansion program.

 2017

-Sumner County passed sales tax to fund a second campus.
+Sumner County passed a sales tax to fund a second campus in Wellington.

 2018